Kjos/OculusGoStreamer/README.md

  Will be lower if the client browser has a lower resolution as the video is downscaled before compression.
  The OculusGo browser has a resolution of 800x480 when not in fullscreen.

+- Sound is support is in the works.
+Works on desktop, but lots of stuttering on phone and halts the browser on the Go.
+See the website directory in the root of the github.

 ## Instructions:
 - Download the Jar: https://github.com/Kjos/OculusGoStreamer/raw/master/out/artifacts/OculusGoStreamer_jar/OculusGoStreamer.jar
 - Run from commandline: java -jar OculusGoStreamer.jar